NoHop3/erasmus-ye-hundslund-1/README.md

-# fuerteventura-web-museum
+# hundslund-ye

-Created for the Erasmus+ YE Project that took place in Fuerteventura, Spain in a small village called Casillas del Ángel.
+Created for the Erasmus+ YE Project that took place in Hundslund, Denmark, a small village.
 Can be found at:

 ## https://fuewebmuseum.netlify.app/